Ty France Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.9 K/9, the fifth-best in the league.
+- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.

-- The Cubs' 4.06 team ERA ranks 12th among all league pitching staffs.
+- The Cubs have the ninth-ranked team ERA across all league pitching staffs (3.78).

-- Cubs pitchers combine to allow the first-fewest home runs in baseball (four total, 0.5 per game).
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (five total, 0.6 per game).

-- Smyly (0-1) gets the start for the Cubs, his second of the season.
+- Wesneski (0-0) takes the mound for the Cubs to make his second start this season.

-- His last time out was in relief on Sunday when the lefty threw 2/3 innings against the Texas Rangers while allowing hits.
+- In his most recent appearance -- in relief on Monday -- the right-hander tossed 2/3 innings against the Seattle Mariners while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.